nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 Bootstrap nodes
 ===============

 A bootstrap node is just a normal Nuts node which is available for other nodes to connect to.
 When you want to join a network, you must approach another network participant and ask for its public (gRPC) endpoint.
+Your node will have to connect to the bootstrap node's gRPC endpoint which is configured on port ``5555`` by default.
 After connecting, you receive a copy of the current state of the network.
 These transactions contain endpoints of other nodes.
-After a reboot, your node will try to connect to other nodes discoverd in the network.
-Your node will have to connect to the bootstrap node's gRPC endpoint which is configured on port ``5555`` by default.
+After a reboot, your node will try to connect to other nodes discovered in the network.

 Consult the community on `Slack <https://nuts-foundation.slack.com/>`_ in the ``#development`` channel to find out which public bootstrap nodes are available to connect to your network of choice.